peterhinch/micropython-samples/uasyncio_iostream/README.md

 # Changes to usayncio

-This archive contains suggestions for changes to new `uasyncio`:
+This archive contains suggestions for changes to new `uasyncio`.
+Item 3 below added 2 Dec.

  1. Implement as a Python package.
  2. Implement synchronisation primitives as package modules to conserve RAM.
+ 3. `Primitive` class has methods common to most synchronisation primitives.
- 3. Add `.priority` method to `Stream` class.
+ 4. Add `.priority` method to `Stream` class.
 Enables I/O to be handled at high priority on a per-device basis.
- 4. Rename task queue class `TQueue` to avoid name clash with Queue primitive.
+ 5. Rename task queue class `TQueue` to avoid name clash with Queue primitive.
- 5. Rename task queue instance to `tqueue` as it is used by primitives.
+ 6. Rename task queue instance to `tqueue` as it might be used by primitives.

 ## Minor changes